camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

 }
 ```

 Implement this to adjust the variables to be imported.
-Given is a list variables that would be imported, if no further action is performed.
-The returned list is the adapted list with the enriched/filtered variables that will be imported.
-In order, to create new variable instances, you can use the PluginVariableDto class ass data transfer object (dto), which is also contained in the plugin system.
+Given is a list of variables that would be imported, if no further action is performed.
+The returned list is the customized list with the enriched/filtered variables that will be imported.
+To create new variable instances, you can use the PluginVariableDto class as data transfer object (dto), which is also contained in the plugin system.

-Please note, that all dto class members need to be set in order, otherwise is the variable ignored as this may lead to problems during data analysis.
+Please note that all dto class members need to be set in order, otherwise the variable is ignored, as this may lead to problems during data analysis.

 Next, package your plugin into a jar file and then add the jar file into the _plugin_ folder of your Optimize directory.
 Finally, add the name of the base package of your custom VariableImportAdapter to the environment-config.json file: